 Hart District Council ("the council") comprises 33 councillors who represent their 11 wards.
 Each ward has 3 councillors who represent it, although once elected councillors will make decisions for the whole district, not just for the ward they were elected for.
 Elections are held in 3 out of every 4 years, with one seat in each ward contested at each election.
-The political make-up of the council in 2023/24 was: Conservative Party 11, Community Campaign Hart 10, Liberal Democrat Party 11, and one independent councillor.
+The political make-up of the council since the May 2024 local elections was: Conservative Party 9, Community Campaign Hart 11, Liberal Democrat Party 12, and one independent councillor.